umurgdk/umurgdk.github.io/_drafts/a-weekend-with-elixir.md

 websocket_handle's first definition only accepts **text** messages as you can see on pattern matching.
 This handle function will be called on every text message comes from client (keep in mind our state and request will be shared between handle calls.
 Because we don't close the connection until we want or something wrong happened). websocket_handle returns ```{:reply, {:text, msg}, req, state}```.
 If you are returning ```:reply```, a message will be sent to client.
 If you don't want to send a message back you can use ```{:ok, req, state}```.
 If you wondering what are the other possible returning values are you can read from [cowboy's source code](https://github.com/extend/cowboy/blob/master/src/cowboy_websocket_handler.erl#L69) easily, and see the other reply formats at [here](https://github.com/extend/cowboy/blob/master/src/cowboy_websocket.erl#L35).

-websocket_handle's second definition (pattern matching) is just a fallback mechanism for other type of message to possible come from client.
+websocket_handle's second definition (pattern matching) is just a fallback mechanism for other type of messages which possible to come from client.
 We just say ```:ok``` and ignore them.

 ```elixir
 #file lib/tutorial/websocket_handler.ex